-Kagyu Buddhism runs a network of groups and centres throughout the north west, providing opportunities for the study and practice of Buddhist meditation.
+Kagyu Dechen Buddhism North West runs a network of groups and centres.
+Above all, we provide opportunities for people to study and practise Buddhist meditation, including online classes.

 Part of the Dechen community

-Kagyu Ling and its associated groups throughout the north west are part of Dechen, an international association of centres of the Karma Kagyu and Sakya traditions of Tibetan Buddhism, founded by Lama Jampa Thaye under the spiritual authority of Karma Thinley Rinpoche.
-There are centres, groups and retreat centres throughout the UK and worldwide offering a range of classes, courses and other activities.
+Kagyu Ling and its regional groups are part of the Dechen community.
+Dechen is an international association of the Karma Kagyu and Sakya traditions of Tibetan Buddhism, founded by Lama Jampa Thaye under the spiritual authority of Karma Thinley Rinpoche.

 Charity run by volunteers

-Kagyu Ling and the other groups and centres in the north west are run by volunteers and funded by donations and are administered by Kagyu Dechen Buddhism, a charitable company established to oversee Lama Jampa’s Kagyu groups and centres throughout the UK.
+Kagyu Ling and the other groups and centres in the north west are run by volunteers and funded by donations.
+Kagyu Dechen Buddhism, a charitable company, administers Lama Jampa’s Kagyu groups and centres in the UK.

 - Buddhist teachings

-- Find more information about Kagyu Ling Buddhist Centre in Manchester
+- More information about Kagyu Ling Buddhist Centre in Manchester

 - Trustees and co-ordinators